geniot/digger/README.md

 4. Install `go install github.com/google/pprof@latest` if it is not yet installed
 5. Run on the command line: `pprof -top bin/digger_debug.exe <absolute_path_to>/cpu.pprof`
 6. You will see a report with method calls that cause most CPU consumption

+# TODO

+1. Add bags to the chase world as the optimal path is not optimal when bags are not considered